 The Garipay House

 The Garipay House, located at 1461 Maple Street in Hartford Village, is the home of the Hartford Historical Society.
 The house contains both the archives and museum of the society.
 This historic home was bequeathed to the Hartford Historical Society in 1994 by the late Loretta Michota Garipay.
 The building had been the Garipay family home for many years.

-The museum is open to the public, free of charge, Monday-Friday 9:00am-1:00pm, on the first Tuesday of each month (May to October) from 6:00 to 8:00 PM, and the second Sunday of each month (May to September) from 2:00 to 4:00 PM.
+The museum is open to the public, free of charge, Wednesday-Friday 9:00am-1:00pm, on the first Tuesday of each month (May to October) from 6:00 to 8:00 PM, and the second Sunday of each month (May to September) from 2:00 to 4:00 PM.
 Other hours are available by appointment.